REalist Synthesis Of non-pharmacologicaL interVEntions for antipsychotic-induced weight gain (RESOLVE) in people living with severe mental illness

 Introduction

-Antipsychotic medications are used to treat individuals with severe mental illness.
-These medications are associated with rapid weight gain and several physical and mental risk factors.
+Antipsychotic medications are used to treat individuals with severe mental illness (SMI), but are associated with rapid weight gain and several physical and mental risk factors.
 Early, proactive weight management is necessary to pre-empt these risk factors.
+The aim was to understand and explain how, why, for whom, and in what contexts non-pharmacological interventions can help to manage antipsychotic-induced weight gain.

 Methods

-A realist review was conducted to identify contextual factors and underlying mechanisms associated with effective, non-pharmacological weight management interventions for this population.
-A stakeholder group of practitioners and a stakeholder group of individuals with lived experience and their family carers were integral to the review process.
+Realist review to identify contextual factors and underlying mechanisms associated with effective, non-pharmacological weight management interventions for adults > 18 years old.
+Practitioners and lived experience stakeholders were integral.

 Results